 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-DOE published a final rule for test procedures for conventional cooking products.
-77 FR 65942 (October 31, 2012).
-For more information, see the rulemaking webpage.
+DOE has published a Federal Register final rule regarding test procedures for conventional ovens.
+80 FR 37954 (July 3, 2015).
+For more information please see the rulemaking webpage.

 Standards for Residential Kitchen Ranges and Ovens

 The following content summarizes the energy factor requirements and amended standards of the DOE regulations.
 The text is not an official reproduction of the Code of Federal Regulations and should not be used for legal research or citation.

 Energy conservation standards pertain specifically to gas cooking products.
 Residential kitchen ranges and ovens manufactured and distributed in commerce, as defined by 42 U.S.C.
 6291(16), must meet the energy conservation standards specified in the Code of Federal Regulations, 10 CFR 430.32(j).
 This information is also available in the Electronic Code of Federal Regulations.

 (1) Gas cooking products with an electrical supply cord shall not be equipped with a constant burning pilot light.
 This standard is effective on January 1, 1990.

 (2) Gas cooking products without an electrical supply cord shall not be equipped with a constant burning pilot light.
 This standard is effective on April 9, 2012.

 For further guidance or to submit questions related to the implementation of this standard, visit the Guidance and Frequently Asked Questions page.